Cilmeri railway station

 Cilmeri railway station is a railway station serving the village of Cilmeri, in Powys, mid Wales.
 It is situated on the Heart of Wales Line 59+1/2 mi southwest of Shrewsbury and was opened in 1867.
 The station is located in a rural setting just to the south of the A483.

 Facilities

 The station is unstaffed (like almost all others on the line), with a single active platform and basic amenities (CIS display, help point and timetable information board).
 Step-free access is provided from the station entrance to the platform, though the access path is unmade and somewhat uneven.

 Services

 All trains serving the station are operated by Transport for Wales.
-There are four trains a day in each direction from Monday to Saturday, and two services on Sundays.
+There are five trains a day in each direction from Monday to Saturday, and two services on Sundays.